10 Strategies to Avoid Getting into Debt

 Before taking any loan, calculate the total amount you will repay - not just the monthly EMI.

-A personal loan of Rs 3,00,000 at 18% interest over 3 years has an EMI of approximately Rs 10,850.
+A personal loan of Rs 3,00,000 at 18% interest over three years comes with an EMI of roughly Rs 10,850.
 That looks manageable.
-But the total repaid is approximately Rs 3,90,600.
-You pay Rs 90,600 in interest - 30% above what you borrowed.
+But the total amount repaid over the loan is close to Rs 3,90,600 - meaning you pay around Rs 90,600 in interest, roughly 30% more than what you borrowed.

 Strategy 7: Think Carefully Before Co-Signing a Loan